brian-j-smith/Mamba.jl/doc/samplers.rst

     samplers/slice.rst
     samplers/slicesimplex.rst

-The following table summarizes the (*n*-dimensional) sample spaces over which each method simulates draws, whether draws are generated univariately or multivariately, and whether transformations are applied to map parameters to the sample spaces.
+The following table summarizes the (*d*-dimensional) sample spaces over which each method simulates draws, whether draws are generated univariately or multivariately, and whether transformations are applied to map parameters to the sample spaces.

 .. table:: Summary of sampling methods and their characteristics.